xxlong0/Wonder3D/README.md

 result = rembg.remove(result)
 result.show()
 ```
 3. Run Wonder3d to produce multiview-consistent normal maps and color images.
-Then you can check the results in the folder `./outputs`. (we use rembg to remove backgrounds of the results, but the segmemtations are not always perfect.)
+Then you can check the results in the folder `./outputs`. (we use `rembg` to remove backgrounds of the results, but the segmentations are not always perfect.
+May consider using [Clipdrop](https://clipdrop.co/remove-background) to get masks for the generated normal maps and color images, since the quality of masks will significantly influence the reconstructed mesh quality.)
 ```bash
 accelerate launch --config_file 1gpu.yaml test_mvdiffusion_seq.py \
             --config mvdiffusion-joint-ortho-6views.yaml